brngates98/GrafanaAgents/snmp/README.md

-This directory contains different agent configs for collecting SNMP Metrics:
+This directory contains different agent configs for collecting SNMP Mimir - these agents are configured to send metrics to mimir

+Prometheus - These agents are configured to send to prometheus

+Special note for prometheus you need the  --web.enable-remote-write-receiver flag enabled

+Metrics:
 The built-in snmp.yml for the grafana agent is: https://github.com/grafana/agent/blob/main/pkg/integrations/snmp_exporter/common/snmp.yml